-So, here are some of the favorites among nutrition professionals:
+So, here are some of the favorites among nutrition professionals and dietitian colleagues.

 “I eat one square of Ghiradelli dark chocolate almost every day.
 It satisfies my sweet tooth, and I love getting antioxidants with it.” – Jennifer Lynn-Pullman, RD from Nourished Simply.